julelang/manual/src/std/bytes.md

-# std::bytes
+# std/bytes

-Package std::bytes implements functions for the manipulation of byte slices.
-It is analogous to the facilities of the std::strings package.
+Package `std/bytes` implements functions for the manipulation of byte slices.
+It is analogous to the facilities of the `std/strings` package.
 But optimized for byte slices, may provide more efficient functions.
 If you have byte slice form of strings, this package is the best option for most cases.

 ## Functions